elihunter173/website/content/projects/goofyglyphs.md

 * 2022-04-05:
   * Changed ❓ from a clause modifier to a verb modifier.
 Removed clause modifier section.
-  * Changed 👐 to from 1st person plural to 3rd person.
+  * Changed 👐 from 1st person plural to 3rd person.
   * Add substantive emoji 🔼.
   * Change adjective phrase emoji from ➰ and ➿ to ▶️ and ◀️.
   * Change descriptive phrase emoji from 〰️ to  ⏩.